ROCm/amdgpu-docs/docs/install/detailed-install/package-manager/package-manager-debian.rst

 .. note::

-    The GPG key may change; ensure it is updated when installing a new release.
-    If the key signature verification fails while updating, re-add the key from the ROCm to the apt repository as mentioned above.
+    The GPG key might change.
+Ensure it's updated when installing a new version.
+If the key signature verification fails during the update, re-add the key from the ROCm repository to the apt repository as mentioned above.

 Register kernel-mode driver
 ---------------------------------------------------------------------------